Julian Clary: Radio

 Clary appeared on The Big Fun Show in 1988.

 In 1992 Clary hosted a radio show for the BBC called Intimate Contact, the premise of which was for him to act as a genial 'Mr Fix-it' for a wide range of 'punter' problems.
 Clary attempted to solve these issues over the telephone, with the assistance of roving reporter "Hugh Jelly" (actor Philip Herbert).
 It originally aired on BBC Radio 1 for two series; the pilot and 6-part first series have since been repeated on BBC Radio 4 Extra a number of times.

-He has also often been a guest on Just a Minute, the BBC Radio 4 comedy show.
+He is also often a guest on Just a Minute, the BBC Radio 4 comedy show.

+In 2024, Clary played Neil in the Radio 4 comedy series Tom and Lauren Are Going OOT.
+He returned to play Neil in Series 2 of the show airing in 2025.

 Writing

-Clary has released two large format comedy books: My Life With Fanny The Wonder Dog (1989) and How To Be A Man (1992).
+Clary has released two large-format comedy books: My Life With Fanny The Wonder Dog (1989) and How To Be A Man (1992).
 Between 2005 and 2008, Clary wrote a fortnightly column for the New Statesman magazine.